 - Look at the Designer’s website.

-There’s lots of considerations here, and that’s for good reason.
-Working with a Web Designer is serious business, and oftentimes you’ll be working with them over several months, so it’s crucial you understand and pick the right person for your job.
+There are lots of considerations here, and that’s for good reason.
+Working with a Web Designer is serious business, and oftentimes you’ll be working with them for several months, so it’s crucial you understand and pick the right person for your job.

 - Contact the Designer and see what their on-boarding process is like.